pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 once and retain their value throughout the execution of the interactive mode.

-However, they may be modified in the interactive mode by entering them before the COMMAND.
+However, they may be modified in the interactive mode by entering them before the command.
 Thus, for example to display the qualifier declarations in interactive mode and as a table:

 .. code-block:: text